A Chiastic Reconfiguration Of Joel

 Chapter 2 4 They have the appearance of horses; they gallop along like cavalry.
 5 With a noise like that of chariots they leap over the mountaintops, with a sound like a crackling fire consuming stubble, they are as a mighty army deployed for battle.

-These creatures look and move like horses (Rev. 9:7).
+As they march to attack the cities of the world, these creatures from the Abyss are like a mighty army.
+They look and move like horses (Rev. 9:7) and they effortlessly cross mountains.
 They are noisy and make harsh, mechanical sounds ("like chariots", "like crackling fire"), as opposed to the more organic buzzing of locusts (Rev. 9:9).
-They are like a mighty army, and they can effortlessly leap over mountains.

 Chapter 2 6 Before them the peoples are in anguish, every face is contorted.